dotnet/AspNetCore.Docs/aspnetcore/web-api/error-handling.md

 ## Use exceptions to modify the response

-You may want to modify the contents of the response from outside of the controller.
-In ASP.NET 4.x Web API, one way to do this was using the `HttpResponseException` type.
+The contents of the response can be modified from outside of the controller.
+In ASP.NET 4.x Web API, one way to do this was using the <xref:System.Web.Http.HttpResponseException> type.
 ASP.NET Core doesn't include an equivalent type.
 Support for `HttpResponseException` can be added with the following steps:

 1. Create a well-known exception type named `HttpResponseException`: